 The BACB has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) examination.
 Applicants will have to meet additional requirements to qualify.

-The BCBA Approved Course Sequence includes 18 credit hours of graduate coursework.
+The BCBA Verified Course Sequence includes 18 credit hours of graduate coursework.
 In addition to the course work, the BACB requires the following for certification: Master's degree, supervision hours, experiential hours, and passing the BACB exam for BCBAs.

 The required 18 credit hour curriculum for Central Michigan University's BACB Approved Course Sequence is listed below.
 These are additional courses to the requirements for the School Psychology or Experimental Psychology programs and require a grade of 'B' or better.

 PSY 570 Behavioral Assessment and Treatment Planning (3 credit hours)